This page provides guidance on hosting Liberator behind a proxy server and connecting to Liberator from behind a proxy server.

 Tunnels are the optimum way for clients to establish a streaming connection to Liberator via a proxy.
 When a proxy acts as a tunnel, it is no longer considered a party in the communication between client and server.
 The proxy blindly passes traffic between the client and Liberator.

-Configure the reverse proxy server so that it recognises each Liberator as having a different IP address / hostname, rather than treating all Liberators as having the same virtual IP address / hostname.
+When Liberator is hosted behind a reverse proxy server, we recommend that the reverse proxy is configured so that it recognises each Liberator as having a different IP address / hostname, rather than treating all Liberators as having the same virtual IP address / hostname.
 This allows the StreamLink library in the client to address each Liberator separately.
-See the following diagram, where the two Liberators have virtual IP addresses
+See the following diagram, where the two Liberators have virtual IP addresses liberator-a.example.com

 Alternatively, install a reverse proxy server for each Liberator, as shown in the following diagram.
 Each proxy server has a different IP address, which is the virtual IP address of the single Liberator behind it.